- Cats coming to Australia from group 3 countries must be accompanied by a valid import permit, which provides the conditions for importing the cat.

 - Additional charges may apply if information is missing, incorrect or if an application is put on hold.

-- As of 1 March 2021, the import permit will be valid for 12 months or until the Rabies Neutralising Antibody Titre (RNAT) test expires, whichever occurs first.
+- The import permit will be valid until the Rabies Neutralising Antibody Titre (RNAT) test expires.

-Cats must spend at least 10 days at the Mickleham post entry quarantine facility in Melbourne.
+Cats must undergo the minimum post entry quarantine period specified on their import permit at the Mickleham post entry quarantine facility in Melbourne.
 See the Australian Post Entry Quarantine Facilities webpage for further information.

 Where a biosecurity officer deems necessary, diagnostic samples may be collected from animals in PEQ, including to verify that the import conditions continue to manage the biosecurity risks associated with the import of animals to Australia.